websemantics/builder-extension/README.md

 8- Specify automatic seeding after a module has installed

-There are three settings to the seeding option in builder.php, (1) `self` for an internal seeder handler per module, (2) `builder`, and here the entity builder will seed the module after install, (3) `no` for disabling seeding
+There are two settings to the seeding option in builder.php,
+- `yes`, Entity Builder will seed the module after install,
+- `no`, seeding is disabled

 ```
-  'seeding' => 'self', /* 'no', 'self' or 'builder' */
+  'seeding' => 'no'
 ```

 9- Specify your project docblock to be included with the generated code